linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

         - Enter `Jenkinsfile` for the **Script path**.

 1. If you are using GitLab, you need to provide your GitLab project with the webhook URL from Jenkins, as noted above.
 Navigate to your GitLab project page, select **Settings** > **Integrations**, and search for *Jenkins*.
-In the form for this intergration:
+In the form for this integration:

     - Select the **Push** trigger

-    - Enter the webhook URL from Jenkins in the **Jenkins server URL** field.
+    - Enter the webhook URL from Jenkins in the **Jenkins server URL** field

-    - Enter your Jenkins project name in the **Project name** field
+    - Enter your Jenkins project name, as shown in the URL, in the **Project name** field

     - Provide the username and password for a Jenkins user with access to the project